dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 Just like that, we've deleted all corrupted images from our dataset!

 {{< notice tip >}}
-You can optionally choose move the images to another folder instead of deleting like what we did above.
+You can optionally choose to move the images to another folder instead of deleting them like what we did above.
 {{< /notice >}}

 We can do that with the following function: